-Note:If the minimum numbers for Level 1 and Level 3 inspections are less than described in the MCSAP Comprehensive Policy, briefly explain why the minimum(s) will not be met.
+Note: If the minimum numbers for Level 1 and Level 3 inspections are less than described in the MCSAP Comprehensive Policy, briefly explain why the minimum(s) will not be met.

-Illinois estimates to complete approximately 16.1% of Level I inspections this year.
+Illinois estimates to complete approximately 16% of Level I inspections this year.
 Although this number is below the 25% target outlined in the MCSAP Comprehensive Policy, Illinois believes this to be a more accurate estimate for an attainable goal it can complete with the current resources.
-Illinois' target is below 25% because currently ISP has approximately 700 officers certified to complete only Level 3 inspections.
+Illinois' target is below 25% because currently ISP has approximately 700 officers certified to complete only Level 3 inspections, with approximately 59 officers Level 1 certified.